FixedStrategy

 getPsi()

-Accessor to the orthogonal polynomials of the basis.
+Accessor to the selected orthogonal polynomials in the basis.

 hasName()